djpmsft/adf-ready-demo/ADF_Lab_Instructions.md

 The pipeline created in this lab is available via the Azure Data Factory [Template Gallery](https://azure.microsoft.com/blog/get-started-quickly-using-templates-in-azure-data-factory/) under the name **Movie Analytics**

+Please allot about two hours to complete this lab end to end.

 ## Prerequisites

 * **Azure subscription**: If you don't have an Azure subscription, create